 Although the number of days can vary, depending on the specific plan time limits, but the minimum is generally 60 days.
 Your “election period” begins when you officially lose benefits or receive the election notice (whichever is later).
 Also, each qualified applicant can choose to accept or reject coverage, regardless of the decision that a spouse or dependent makes.
 Thus, it is possible for one spouse to elect COBRA benefits, while the other spouse and children choose to purchase an Exchange plan.
 It is also possible that one member of the family may be eligible for Medicare, while other family members have not yet reached age 65.

 Typically, if your job position was terminated, or you were a victim of reduced hours, you are offered 18 months of benefits.
 This applies to the employee, his/her spouse, and all qualified dependents.
 The number of months increases to 36 if you are entitled to Medicare, or if the death of the covered employee occurs.
 Divorce or legal separation also qualifies for 36 months of coverage (spouse and/or dependent children).
 During the election period, if you decide not to accept coverage, you can later reverse your decision, and obtain benefits, if the election period has not ended.
+Coverage is typically available to private-sector workers for companies with more than 20 employees.

 If eligible for readjustment allowances, a second opportunity may be granted.
 NOTE: Federal employees receive coverage, but not from COBRA.
 Information can be obtained from their personnel office.
 Note: If an employee was fired or terminated for “gross misconduct,” it is likely that benefits will not be extended.
 However, alternative options (Marketplace, short-term, and non-insurance) policies may be offered.
-Medigap plans may also be offered if the applicant is Medicare-eligible.
+Medigap plans may also be offered if the applicant is Medicare-eligible. $2 trillion was allocated for this piece of legislation.

 TAA (Trade Adjustment Assistance) allows qualifying persons to obtain continuing coverage.
 TAA occurs when a worker loses their job because of foreign trade.
 The program provides help with training and education, so a new job can be found.
 Governors of each affected state and the Secretary of Labor administer all benefits and services.
 Additional help is provided by the US Department of Labor’s Employment and Training Administration’s Office of Trade Adjust Assistance.
 Once a submitted petition has been approved, benefits and services may be applied for.